 All members of our staff at Orbis Education Trust must, therefore, comply with this policy when processing personal data on our behalf.
 Any breach of this policy may result in disciplinary or other action.

-All staff at Orbis Education Trust involved with the collection, processing and disclosure of personal data will be aware of their duties and responsibilities.
+All staff at Orbis Education Trust involved with the collection, processing and disclosure of personal data will be aware of their duties and responsibilities through an ongoing programme of staff training.

 2. About this Policy